 Some allergists use this under the skin testing when they see only a mild reaction to a scratch test.
 Because the compound goes under the skin rather than just onto the skin, the suspected allergen comes into contact with more of the cells involved in your body’s immune reaction.
 This usually prompts a more marked reaction, which clearly demonstrates an allergic reaction to that food.

-Skin patch testing
+Skin patch testing for food allergies

 Another version of looking for reactions on the skin to certain foods is the patch test.
 With this method, a solution of the suspected allergen is taped to the skin and left there for between 24 and 72 hours.
 This method is rarely used to diagnose food hypersensitivity, but if someone is afraid of needles, it may be a way of narrowing down at least some of their food allergies.